amitsaha/amitsaha.github.io/content/docker-user-namespacing-remap-system-user.md

 ## docker `userns-remap` with system users

 docker's `userns-remap` feature allows us to use a default `dockremap` user.
-In this scenario, docker engine creates a new user on the host and maps the `root` user inside a container to this user.
+In this scenario, docker engine creates the user `dockremap` on the host and maps the `root` user inside a container to this user.
+For this user, `docker` also needs to have entries on the host's `/etc/subuid` and `/etc/subgid` files.
+We learned in the previous paragraph that for system users entries don't automatically get created at user creation time.
+Hence, the `docker engine` does this itself (initial commit)[https://github.com/moby/moby/pull/21266/commits/c18e7f3a0419e35aeab4eefa51f3c17fbd72381f]).

 This is useful when we want to avoid privilege escalation.
 This doesn't work however when we want that any operation inside a container is performed as the same user as the one spawning the container - for example, the `agent` user.

-Hence, we need to specify another user.
-For such an user, `docker` also needs to have entries on the host's `/etc/subuid` and `/etc/subgid` files.
-We learned in the previous paragraph that for system users entries don't automatically get created at user creation time.
-For the `dockremap` user, `docker engine` takes does this itself.
-Next, we see how we can do for an existing system user.
+Hence, we want to specify another user on the host that the root user inside the container should map to.

 ## Adding a `subuid` and `subgid` entry for system users

 Since, we want the user inside the container to be the same user as that outside the container, we have to set the `subuid` starting user ID to be the same as the user ID on the host.
-Thanks to this [answer](https://stackoverflow.com/a/49600083).
+If we don't do this, any changes to the volume mounted directory will have a different owner/group associated with them.

 This is how we can go about doing so:

 ```